voschezang/coding-handbook/quotes.md

 * Slow down to speed up.
 Humans were not made for constant motion.
     * Control flow.
 Prioritize ([triage](https://en.wikipedia.org/wiki/Triage)) before starting new tasks.
 Options: `do, defer, delegate, drop`
     * Pause.
 Take regular breaks.
 Take time to orient yourself and reflect.
 Take a step back to move forward.
-        * Being busy = being lazy.
-Not taking the time to reconsider.
+        * Busyness is correlated with laziness.
+E.g. not taking the time to reconsider.

     * Make room to make improvements (plan in slack).
     * Prioritizing too many tasks both prevents focussing and reduces the time to adjust priorities.